Transfer-Recursive-Ensemble Learning for Multi-Day COVID-19 Prediction in India using Recurrent Neural Networks: Preliminaries

 \subsection{Transfer Learning}

-Transfer learning is the scenario where a pre-trained mod-el for one particular problem is applied to a second, different but related problem.
+Transfer learning is the scenario where a pre-trained model for one particular problem is applied to a second, different but related problem \cite{torrey2010}.
 Transfer learning tries to take advantage of what has already been learned in a problem and applies it to improve the generalization in another related problem.

-The domain in which the model is trained is called the source domain and the domain in which the model is applied is called the target domain.
-The source and the target domain can be different enough but needs to have some of a connection.
-The learning of the model in the source domain needs to be relevant in the target domain.
-Transfer learning is mainly applied in such target domains where sufficient labeled data is not available in the target domain.
+The domain in which the model is trained is called the source domain and the domain in which the model is applied is called the target domain \cite{pan2009}.
+The source and the target domain may be different enough but need to have some sort of a relation.
+The predictive model in the source domain needs to be similar to that of target domain in order for transfer learning to work.
+Transfer learning is mainly applied in such target domains where sufficient labeled data is not available \cite{weiss2016}.

 Transfer learning has been applied in the COVID-19 scenario for different tasks.
-It has been used for classification of COVID-19 from Non-COVID-19 patients by using chest CT images \cite{pathak2020}, for face-mask detection in public areas \cite{horry2020}, COVID-19 cases and death forecasts using long short term memory networks \cite{gautam2021} etc.
+It has been used for classification of COVID-19 from non-COVID-19 patients by using chest CT images \cite{pathak2020}, for face-mask detection in public areas \cite{horry2020}, COVID-19 cases and death forecasts using LSTMs \cite{gautam2021} etc.

-Transfer learning has been chosen for this task of COVID-19 case prediction to take into account the early COVID-19 affected countries.
-Countries with different circumstances, different climate, different measures for infection control etc are chosen as the source domain and COVID-19 cases prediction for India is done as the target domain.
-Transfer learning has given good results for next day prediction for COVID-19 cases using LSTMs in the previous work \cite{debasrita2021}.
+In the present work, transfer learning has been chosen for the task of COVID-19 case prediction to learn from the experiences of countries affected by COVID-19.
+Countries with different circumstances, different climates, different measures for infection control are chosen as the source domain and COVID-19 cases prediction for India is done as the target domain.
+In one of our previous works \cite{debasrita2021}, it is seen that transfer learning has given better results for next day prediction for COVID-19 cases using LSTMs.
+In this present work, we are exploiting transfer learning with recursion for multi-day ahead prediction.
+The details are given below.